 The onboarding process has a big impact on the success of the new hire joining the organisation.
-Onboarding can be demanding for both the new hire and the organisation.
-The first few days is a baptism by fire for the new employee.
-The initial few days most importantly the first day and week can be make or break for the new hire and should be utilized to ease the employee into the new organisational setup and culture.
+Onboarding is a critical juncture for both the new hire and the organisation.
+The initial few days most importantly the first day and week is decisive for the new hire in particular and should be utilized to ease the employee into the new organisational setup and culture.
 Ensuring your employee has a good initial impression and first day will help him feel comfortable and welcome at your organization.
 The organisation should go out of the way to make the new hire feel special and happy to be part of your organisational setup.

 An effective onboarding process, prepares the new hire for the first day and this process of onboarding starts from the moment the candidate accepts the offer.
 The organisation needs to seize the initiative by setting out processes that will make this transition smooth for the new hire like sending a introductory mail as well as setting up his workspace with all the needed tools and equipment’s.
 Time early with a buddy or mentor can also be very effective.